The Shipwrecks, the Lakes, and the Silence Underwater: A Week in Coron

 Barracuda Lake

 Named for a large barracuda skeleton found on the bottom.
-The visibility is surreal — there's nothing to obstruct it, no particulate, just clear water going down into darkness.
+The visibility is surreal — nothing to obstruct it, no particulate, just clear water going down into darkness.
 Even snorkeling on the surface, looking down into the crater, is eerie and beautiful.

 PHP 300 (~$5.50) entrance fee.